dievskiy/operation-marscape/README.md

 # Mission: Marscape

-This game is a final result of 15 cr "Game Developement" class in Metropolia UAS.
-The game was created by team of three students: Santeri, Aleksi and Ruslan.
-[Here](https://youtu.be/_7uCQKddBpo) is a quick demo of first level.
+This game is a final result of the 15 cr "Game Development" class in Metropolia UAS.
+The game was created by a team of three students: Santeri, Aleksi, and Ruslan.
+[Here](https://youtu.be/_7uCQKddBpo) is a quick demo of the first level.

 ## Features